wp-plugins/ultimate-landing-page-and-coming-soon-page/readme.txt

 = Does the Pro Version allow me to turn off the default form? = Yes, you can turn off the default form in the Pro Version.

+= Does the Advanced version allow me to use Aweber, Mailchimp, or Custom forms? = Yes, you can add any form you like.
+In addition you can use Aweber and Mailchimp with the default form.

 == Screenshots ==